-Semantics elements for modularity.
+Semantic elements for modularity.
 This second line focuses on the definition of new semantics elements for languages in order to construct flexible and reconfigurable software.
 The team continues its efforts on Traits and Classboxes but also works on new areas such as security in dynamic languages.
 It works on:

-- The definition of a Traits-only language and; - Reconciliation between reflexive languages and security.
+- The definition of a Traits-only language and; - Reconciliation between reflective languages and security.

-2.3 Smalltalk Presentation in a Nutshell
+2.3 Smalltalk presentation in a nutshell

-Smalltalk is the language used in the team, therefore this is the language I used during my internship.
+Smalltalk is the development environment used in the team, therefore this is the language I used during my internship.
 To understand the challenges I faced I will briefly present Smalltalk and its main characteristics.

-2.3.1 What is Smalltalk?
+2.3.1 What is Smalltalk ?

-Smalltalk is an object-oriented, reflective, dynamically typed programming languages.
+Smalltalk is an object-oriented, reflective, dynamically typed programming language.
 So let's explain each word:

-- Object-oriented: in Smalltalk, you manipulate objects which send messages (like in Java or C++); - Reflective: each object can inspect or modify its own structure at runtime (like Java, but to a much greater extent); - Dynamically typed: variables don't have a type at compilation, but only when a value is stored in them at runtime; - Everything is an object: everything is an object (a class, a message, a method, ...)
+- Object-oriented : Smalltalk programs are made of objects which communicate using messages (like in Java or C++); - Reflective : any object can inspect or modify its own structure at runtime (like Java, but to a much greater extent); - Dynamically typed : variables don't have a type at compilation, but only when a value is stored in them at runtime; - Everything is an object: objects are the sole kind of runtime value.